 Research Services staff are available to meet with members of the Boston College community to discuss individual REDCap projects.
 Individual consultations or customized class consultations are available by emailing researchservices@bc.edu or dalgin@bc.edu.

-If possible, prior to the tutorial, please fill out the BC REDCap Terms of Use survey described on this google doc and indicate that you will be attending the REDCap Tutorial.
+If possible, prior to the tutorial, please fill out the BC REDCap Terms of Use survey described on the google doc below and indicate that you will be attending the REDCap Tutorial.

 Creating Web-Based Surveys with Qualtrics